markaaronslater/NMT/readme.md

 * implements intelligent batching so that number of pad tokens in batches (which contain variable-length sequences) is minimized for both training and inference.
 * training uses PackedSequence objects to avoid needless computation inside lstm layer(s).

+**Compact yet performant:**
+* employs variety of x in order to obtain BLEU score of 29 on y, even though uses only z total parameters (requires roughly Y GB of memory to train on Colab GPU, when use train and dev bsz's of 64), by using advanced techniques like weight sharing. easily fits in gpu memory of free cloud providers, like Google Colab requires only modestly sized default encoder and decoder each only contain single lstm layer. encoder lstm is bidirectional, and its states are projected evaluated using sacrebleu, the most strict and reliable bleu score calculator.

 **Supports variety of model, training and prediction features, including:**
 * scaled and standard dot product attention mechanisms.
 * beam search and greedy search inference algorithms.